kotomiDu/GameSynthText/README.md

 * Add UI interface , which is more easier for fresh user
 * Delete character augmentation, e.g. no border, no shadow

+## To-do list
++ [ ] make the text placement geometry-aware, e.g. using depth and segmentation

 ## Enviroment
 * python3, Windows,Ubuntu